 - A dog that has never met other dogs or people.

-Biting due to poor socialization can be avoided by working with your dog early in their life to introduce them to animals and people.
-Introduce your dog to as many diverse groups as possible.
-For example, different races, different species, different ages, different abilities.
-The more diversity you expose your dog to, the less chance there is that your Lhasa will be poorly socialized.
+Biting due to poor socialization can be avoided by working with your dog early in life to introduce them to animals and people.
+Introduce your dog to as many diverse groups as possible—for example, different races, different species, different ages, and different abilities.
+The more diversity you expose your dog to, the less chance your Lhasa will be poorly socialized.

 If you adopt a dog with no previous socialization, it is best to consult a professional trainer who can help you and your dog through socialization training.